Is Mandatory Training Really Mandatory? Is it Legal?

 Add Value

 Balance your training with value.
-Employees are more willing to participate if they understand the why.
-If it’s ambiguous and appears to have no relevance to the job or to the business, no one will care.
+Engaged employees are more willing to participate if they understand the why.
+If it's ambiguous and appears to have no relevance to the job or to the business, no one will care.
 Understanding goes a long way in helping to find that balance of having to and wanting to.

 Interested in more articles about HR?
 Look no further!